nzubeifechukwu/course-registration-system/README.md

 npm run dev
 ```

-Open your browser and navigate to `http://localhost:10000` to interact with the system.
+Open your browser and navigate to `http://localhost:10000` to interact with the application.